reaby/infoscreen3/README.md

 |ADMIN_PASS|admin|Password for the admin interface|

 # Dockerfile
-> Notice: This feature does not work currently, please contribute help to project!

 Dockerfile is provided for building a docker container.
 Docker container accepts the same ENV variables as the standard setup (see them above).